generalclez/Email-Confirmation-Template/README.md

 - Responsive design that adapts to various devices and screen sizes.
 - Clear and user-friendly layout for email confirmation messages.
 - Integration with the subscription management system for seamless workflow.

+## Demo

+You can see a live demo of the Email Confirmation Template by visiting the [GitHub Pages Deployment](https://generalclez.github.io/Email-Confirmation-Template/)

 ## Main Project Repository